College Of Knowledge Records are proud to release Sumbisori, the debut album from newly formed

 The recordings, produced by College Of Knowledge in-house producer Henry Jenkins, bring together emotive string arrangements, tough horns and a steadfast rhythm section with an acute attention to detail McGorry has developed over years in the saddle.
 A veteran of Naarm soul, McGorry’s steady hands have touched some of the city’s most revered projects over the last 15 years; McGorry-led projects Saskwatch, Dorsal Fins and Ex-Olympian sit aside Sampa The Great, Ella Thompson and Adrian Eagle on Liam’s list of credits and collaborators.

-To celebrate Sumbisori's release, the band stop by PBS for an exclusive Studio 5 Live session.
-Tune in to The Breakdown on Friday March 20 to hear Temporary Blessings live, plus an interview with DJ Manchild.
+To celebrate Sumbisori's release, the band stopped by PBS for an exclusive Studio 5 Live session.
+Listen back to The Breakdown, originally airing on Friday March 20, to hear Temporary Blessings live, plus an interview with DJ Manchild.